vgough/encfs/INSTALL.md

     make

-Optional, but strongly recommended, is running the test suite to verfify that the generated binaries work as expected (runtime: 20 seconds)
+Optional, but strongly recommended, is running the test suite to verify that the generated binaries work as expected (runtime: 20 seconds)

     make test